delvedor/monoliths-always-pay-their-debts/index.md

 -->

 # A little bit of configuration
-Being *consistent* across microservices is a difficult task, to *help you* Fastify provides a powerful CLI.
+Being *consistent* across microservices is a difficult task,<br/>to *help you* Fastify provides a powerful CLI.

 ```bash
 npm install fastify-cli -g